Night Must Fall (1937 film): Plot

 During the week, locals take tours of the crime scene.
 Since her house is in the vicinity, Mrs. Bramson becomes a local celebrity, and basks in the attention to Olivia's disgust.
 A detective questions Danny and searches his room, making him fearful.
 Feeling sympathetic towards Danny, Olivia helps him deceive the detective.
 Meanwhile, the rest of the household does not feel comfortable being in the house while a killer is at large, but Mrs. Bramson feels safe because of Danny.

-The following night, Olivia leaves, being afraid of Danny.
+The following night, Olivia leaves, afraid of Danny.
 She warns Mrs. Bramson not to spend another night there.
 Mrs. Bramson dismisses Olivia as silly, declaring Danny will protect her.
 Two other servant girls leave for the evening as well.
 Realizing she is alone, Mrs. Bramson hears noises and becomes frightened.
 She screams for Danny, who comes in and calms her down by giving her something to drink, and tries to lull her to sleep.
 To her horror, Danny then suffocates her and empties the safe.

 Olivia returns, just as Danny is about to pour kerosene all over the house and set it ablaze.
 She tells Danny she returned to prove she was right about him, realizing he has murdered her aunt.
 Danny tells her about his childhood, and resenting being looked down upon for being a servant, and states that this is his chance and he is taking it.
 He says that he must kill her too, so no one can incriminate him in Mrs. Bramson's murder.
 Olivia replies she understands he will kill her, but wants him to know she is no longer attracted to him and now sees him for who he really is, a cold-blooded killer.
 As Danny closes in on Olivia, Justin arrives with the police.
 He called them when he could not reach her by phone.
 They arrest Danny for murder while Justin and Olivia embrace.